To the sleep-deprived Mama,

-It did take time some time for me to feel refreshed, despite full nights of sleep.
-It takes some time for your body to catch up.
+It did take quite some time for me to feel refreshed, despite full nights of sleep.
+Your body needs to catch up.
 Be gentle with yourself.

 Looking back, I cannot begin to fathom how we even survived, but I can tell you, we did only by the Lord carrying us through it.